RoshanPanda/DTH-simple-subscribe-model/README.md

 ``sbt test``

-Once app runs iut exposes below Uris
+Once app runs it exposes below Uris

 ``http://localhost:8080/subscribe`` to subscribe to the service.